-Means followed by the same letter do not differ significantly based on Fisher's protected LSD (P=0.05).
+^{} Means followed by the same letter do not differ significantly based on Fisher's protected LSD (P=0.05).
 Data for severely pruned trees was not analyzed.

 Figure 1.
-Clean and dry weight yield per tree from 2012 to 2016.
-All trees were treated with the same fungicide program in 2016.
+Clean and dry weight yield per tree from 2012 to 2017.
+All trees were treated with the same fungicide program in 2016 and 2017.
 The former non-treated trees (square symbols) were severely cut one foot above the ground in Feb 2016.
-The former Bravo only blocks (diamond symbols before 2016) were left non-pruned to let the disease take its natural course (circle symbols).
-The former Best Management Program blocks (also diamond symbols before 2016) were detailed pruned Feb 2016 cutting all EFB cankers 1 to 3 feet below symptomatic tissue.
+The former Bravo only blocks (diamond symbols before 2016, circle symbols after) were left non-pruned to let the disease take its natural course.
+The former Best Management Program blocks (diamond symbols before and after 2016) were detailed pruned Feb 2016 and Jan 2017 cutting all EFB cankers 1 to 3 feet below symptomatic tissue.